BjornFridal/fridal-blog/src/pages/blog/migrating-umbraco-content-and-media-from-version-7-to-version-12.md

 ---
 layout: '../../layouts/BlogPostLayout.astro'
-title: 'Migrating content, media and members from Umbraco 7 to 12 using uSync'
+title: 'Migrating Content, Media, and Members from Umbraco 7 to 12 with uSync'
 pubDate: 2023-09-15
 description: 'This is the first post of my new Astro blog.'
 author: 'Bjørn Fridal'